 You will then be transferred to Manado Airport, and your group will fly to Jakarta where the tour ends.

-Note: The second trip date, March 8-20, 2023 has the reverse itinerary, beginning in Manado and Lembeh and ending in Raja Ampat and Sorong.
+Note: Two of the trip dates, March 8-20, 2023 and March 7-19, 2024, have the reverse itinerary, beginning in Manado and Lembeh and ending in Raja Ampat and Sorong.

 Your adventure will start with three days of snorkeling in Misool, Raja Ampat, our favorite snorkeling place on earth!
 Raja Ampat is considered the biodiversity center of the Coral Triangle region, and Misool in particular has more species than any other on earth.
 There are nearly 1,500 species of reef fish, 600 species of hard corals, seven giant clam species, seven species of sea turtles, and 57 species of mantis shrimp.
 And pelagic life is abundant in the area.
 This is due to the 500 square mile Marine Protected Area and No Take Zone.